-- (i) Restitution: By such date established by the appropriate judiciary or administrative officer, the student shall pay for University property damages or losses resulting from acts committed. - (ii) Change of residence: The student shall be required to move from his or her current oncampus residence, to either an off-campus location or to another location within the University Housing system that is acceptable to the Office of Student Affairs. - (iii) Other: Other action deemed appropriate to a specific case. - 5.
-Suspension.
-A suspension from the University may be by term, in which case the student is eligible to apply for readmission at the end of the stated period of time; or it may be a conditional suspension, in which case the student must demonstrate that he/she has fulfilled stated conditions prior to applying for readmission.
-Suspension is implemented, after approval, by the Vice President for Student Affairs and Services except in the case of academic dishonesty, violation of professional standards, or falsification of admission and academic records, in which suspension is implemented, after approval, by the Provost. - c.
-Sanctions appropriate to student group constitutional questions or issues may include: - 1.
-Censure.
+- (i) Restitution: By such date established by the appropriate judiciary or administrative officer, the student shall pay for University property damages or losses resulting from acts committed. - (ii) Change of Residence: The student shall be required to move from his or her current on-campus residence, to either an off-campus location or to another location within the University Housing system that is acceptable to the Office of Student Affairs.

+and one of the citic of the second appropri-

+5. Suspension.
+A suspension from the male addute based University may be by semester, in which unobacoust of case the student is eligible to apply for readmission at the end of the stated period of time; or it may be a conditional suspension, in which case the student must demonstrate that he/she has fulfilled stated conditions prior to applying for readmission.

+Suspension is implemented, after approval, by the Vice President for Student Affairs and Services except in the case of academic dishonesty, violation of professional standards, or falsification of admission and academic records, in which suspension is implemented, after approval, by the Provost.